 Miles Stroud, Texas

-Miles Stroud has been a part of Special Olympics for a long time, but like Stortz, we first saw him in action at the Seattle USA Games in 2018, where he won the third division’s silver medal with scores of 92, 101, and 89.
+Miles Stroud has been a part of the Special Olympics for a long time, but like Stortz, we first saw him in action at the Seattle USA Games in 2018, where he won the third division’s silver medal with scores of 92, 101, and 89.
 He made his debut as a Special Olympics athlete in 2008, and he has one gold medal under his belt already, which he won at the 2012 Special Olympics National Golf Invitational.
 Can he add another to his resume this year?

 The Rest of the Level Five Golfers